LocallyGrown.net gives the internet's advantages to Farmers' Markets.

 Feel free to create a site for your market to get the ball rolling and see for yourself how it works.
 Just click on "Our Markets" to get started.

 And as always, if you have any questions, feature requests, etc., please let me know.
-Over the last nine years I’ve seen how our system has revolutionized marketing for small growers and farmers markets in general in our area, and I know it can do the same for yours.
+Since 2002 I’ve seen how our system has revolutionized marketing for small growers and farmers markets in general in our area, and I know it can do the same for yours.